 A $180,000 contract spread across 36 months will give you a monthly recurring revenue (MRR) of $5,000.
 As ACV is an annualized measurement spanning a 12-month period, you’ll need to multiply your MRR by 12.
 This contract will, therefore, be valued at $60,000 in terms of its ACV.

-In essence, it seems identical to annual recurring revenue (ARR), but we’ll get to that shortly.
+In essence, it seems identical to annual recurring revenue (ARR), but we’ll get to how it's different shortly.

-Individual businesses all have different methods of calculating their internal ACV.
-This may or may not take into account:
+Individual SaaS businesses all have varying methods of calculating their internal ACV, which may or may not take into account:

 One-time fees (e.g. training, set-up costs) which will make the first year’s ACV in a multi-year contract higher than the following years